tes3mp-scripts/ShutdownServer/Readme.md

-Allows you to exit the server in orderly fashion, while triggering the `OnServerExit` event (important for most my scripts).
+Allows you to exit the server in orderly fashion, while triggering the `OnServerExit` event (important for most of my scripts).

 Simply use `/shutdown` (configurable) to exit the server.